 A blot on the landscape

-In the corner of Manor Park, by the railway bridge on Malden Road, is an area of privately owned land, which is in a shocking state.
-It is an unsightly blot on our local landscape.
+In the corner of Manor Park, by the railway bridge on Malden Road, is an area of privately owned land, which used to in a shocking state.
+It was an unsightly blot on our local landscape.
+Recently, due to concerns over the safety of this space, the local community has tidied up the land, including all the dangerous broken fencing.

 This land used to be part of Manor Park, but unbeknown to local residents it was actually railway land.
 In 2010 the railway company decided to sell the land.
 Kingston Council, for some reason best known to themselves, decided not to buy the land.
 At some point a speculator ended up acquiring the land with the hope of developing it.
 We believe he paid £15,000.
 He then, in 2013, proceeded to dig up a small wooded copse, and effectively laid waste to the land.